 - You see bank account withdrawals you don’t recognize

-- You begin receiving debt collections calls for debts that are not yours
+- You begin receiving debt collection calls for debts that are not yours

 - The IRS notifies you that a second tax return was filed in your name